 3. Faster frontend performance.
 Website visitors will not have to wait for full page load to see the primary content.

-4. Checkout steps have been improved and now it is easier for users to navigate.
-Guest checkout is allowed (if this feature is set to “yes” in the admin panel) and Magento 2 can automatically find the existing registered customers by analyzing their email address.
+4. Magento one page checkout steps have been improved and now it is easier for users to navigate.
+Magento guest checkout is allowed (if this feature is set to “yes” in the admin panel) and Magento 2 can automatically find the existing registered customers by analyzing their email address.

-5. Simplified registration process during checkout – in Magento 2 customers are able to create an account on the checkout success page.
+5. Simplified registration process during one step checkout – in Magento 2 customers are able to create an account on the Magento checkout success page.

 6. Order details list the shopping cart with all products, their qty and subtotal as well as images.
 This allows customers to see what they’ve ordered in a more clear way.